Equivalence Classes in $S_n$ for Three Families of Pattern-Replacement Relations: -Equivalence

 \end{lem}

 \begin{proof} The case of $n<c+1$ is trivial because no transformations can be applied to permutations of size $<c+1$.
-The case of $ck+jk+1 \ge n \ge c+1$ yields one class by Lemma \ref{lemsquish2}.
-Now, we consider the remaining case of $ck+cj+1>n$.
+The case of $cj+ck+1 \ge n \ge c+1$ yields one class by Lemma \ref{lemsquish2} (in the case where $j,k > 0$) and Lemma \ref{squishinglem} (in the case where $j=0$ or $k=0$).
+Now, we consider the remaining case where $ck+cj+1 < n$.

-Note that $j+k+1$ cannot move between being in the first $cj+1$ positions, in the final $ck+1$ positions, or in-between under the transformations considered.
-If $j+k+1$ is in the first $cj+1$ letters, then it can only be moved to position at most $cj+1$ using letters less than it that are to its left to create hits.
-Using a letter less than it but to its right however, $j+k+1$ cannot then be involved in a hit because $n>ck+cj+1$.
-Similarly, $j+k+1$ is restricted to being only in the final $ck+1$ letters if starts in the final $ck+1$ letters.
-Since $n>ck+cj+1$, the final $ck+1$ and first $cj+1$ letters can not overlap.